What is CoCoRaHS and Why Does Tom Participate? A Guide to Citizen Weather Science

 Tom's Quick Answer: I joined CoCoRaHS three years ago.
-I check my Stratus gauge every morning, enter the reading online, and that's it.
+I check my Stratus® Professional Precision Rain Gauge every morning, enter the reading online, and that's it.
 My data goes into the national precipitation database.
-It takes 2 minutes and the data is genuinely useful to people who depend on accurate local rainfall information — farmers, water utilities, flood managers.
-It's the most useful thing I do with 2 minutes a day.
+It takes 2 minutes and the data is genuinely useful to people who depend on accurate local rainfall information.

 Tom's Real-World Advice